runtime-errors-unihack/timable/README.md

 - generated PDF files for general accessibility reports around the city
 - the pins can be filtered by the accessibility type (eg. physical, visual, etc.), or by the type of the place (eg. parking) and they can be good or bad.
 - **a more accessible and inclusive place for everyone**.

-### SubTracks we have submitted to
-- best typescript app
-- best react app
-- most inovative startup idea